 “Client” means your client in respect of whom you are accessing the Service to prepare Documents or in respect of who you are granting access to a Client Accessible Service.

-“Data Protection Legislation” has the meaning given in the Schedule.
+“Data Protection Legislation” has the meaning given in the Data Protection Policy.

 “Documents” means the documents created by you via the Service including without limitation Wills and Powers of Attorney but excluding the TR Reports.

-“Document Fees” means the document fees payable by you for the creation of Documents in excess of those that may be included in your Service Plan (as detailed on the fees page on the Site as updated from time to time or as otherwise agreed by you and us in writing and signed by our authorised representative.
+“Document Fees” means the fees payable by you for the creation of Documents in excess of those that may be included in your Service Plan (as detailed on the fees page on the Site as updated from time to time) or as otherwise agreed by you and us in writing and signed by our authorised representative.

-“Fees” means the Subscription Fees and the Document Fees.
+“Fees” means the Subscription Fees, the Document Fees and any API Fees.

 “Free Trial” means the Free Trial offer as detailed on the Site whereby we will allow you access to the Service free of charge for a limited period for one Primary User for evaluation purposes.

 “Intellectual Property Rights” means all copyright, design right, registered designs, patents, trade and service marks, rights in relation to databases, know-how, rights in confidential information and all other intellectual property rights throughout the world, whether registered or unregistered and including all rights to applications, pending registrations, renewals and reversions.

 “Primary User” means the individual User who sets up your Account Profile or who you otherwise designate via the Service from time to time to have primary user access to the Service.

 “Schedule” is the schedule of data protection provisions set out in the Agreement.